-These potentially deadly weather events often occur within 5 to 30 minutes of IC flash initiation.
-ENTLN has demonstrated the ability to significantly improve severe weather warning times over radar and other technologies, incorporating highly advanced predictive capabilities that are crucial for characterizing severe storm precursors, improving severe storm warning lead times, and comprehensive weather management planning.
+These potentially deadly weather events often occur within 5 to 30 minutes of in-cloud flash initiation.
+ENTLN has demonstrated the ability to significantly improve severe weather warning times over radar and other technologies by incorporating highly advanced predictive capabilities that are crucial for characterizing severe storm precursors, improving severe storm warning lead times, and comprehensive weather management planning.
 ENTLN data is extremely valuable for meteorological and government agencies, aviation, utilities, sports and recreation, and for mobile alerting.

 The Largest Lightning Sensor Network